pubmania/pubmania.github.io/docs/poems/posts/2025-12-18-umra-ka-hisaab.md

 This poem is a Tribute.
 It is a salute to the friends who taught me the "art of living" and the memories that decorate my current life.
 It is my way of saying that the passion hasn't died — it has simply matured.

 So, don’t read these words and feel sorry for me.
-Read them and know that I am enamored with this journey.
+Read them and know that I am enamoured with this journey.
 I am not stuck in the past; I am just carrying it with me as a source of strength.
 And when we meet again - whenever and wherever that may be - we won't just be "remembering" the old days.
 We will be bringing that same fire into a brand new chapter.

 ```poem